 b) capacitors: with low dissipation factor (0,1 % by 1 kHz or less), high impulse current, dielectric: polypropylene or polyester.

-Costs of components: about EUR 5 for 6 cylinder engine.
+Costs of components: about EUR 5 for 6 cylinder engines.

 So looks the installation.
 Snubbers placed in niche between ignition coils, wires – placed together with stock wiring.